moetienn/OldPhone/README.md

 - `0` -> " " (space)

 Pressing a key cycles through the characters for that key; pressing more times than the number of characters wraps around.

-## License

-No license file included in the repo.